MiMoText/roman18/README.md

 ## Formats

 The texts are provided in several different formats.
 For the texts from the first group, the original double keying files are available.
 In addition, a cleaned-up XML version closely reflecting the original documents’ layout is available (folder XML4OCR).

 The master format for all texts is an XML format following the *Guidelines* of the Text Encoding Initiative (folder XML-TEI).
 The files are encoded in accordance with a relatively restrictive schema developed in the COST Action ‘Distant Reading for European Literary History’.

 In addition, we provide plain text versions of the texts.
-However, these are best generated depending on individual needs using the script “get_text.py” (in the Scripts folder).
+However, these are best generated depending on individual needs using the scripts “tei2txt.py” & "tei2txt_run.py"(in the Scripts folder).

 ## Licence

 All texts are in the public domain and can be reused without restrictions.
 We don’t claim any copyright or other rights on the transcription, markup or metadata.
 If you use our texts, for example in research or teaching, please reference this collection using the citation suggestion below.

 ## Citation suggestion